 The city name Praha comes from the Czech word “práh”, meaning “threshold”.
 I couldn’t have known my first visit to Prague would set into motion the steps I’ve taken: the decision to leave professional astronomy, to go out into the world for at least 365 consecutive days, and to venture into something “scary”, something entirely different.
 Every decision has led me here, typing away on a laptop and reminiscing with a smile and few regrets.
 This city has been and will always be my “práh”.

 As a friend has pointed out, the proper grammar for the title should be “Praho, miluju tě”, but I’ll stick by my beautiful mistake.
-I wrote previously about Prague as a short love-story, one of three including Berlin and Vancouver.
-Thanks to their generosity, a slightly modified version of this story appears on Maptia.
+A slightly modified version of this story appears on Maptia; my thanks to the folks at Maptia for their generosity.

 I made all of the photos above between 2008 and 2013.
 This post appears on Fotoeins Fotopress at fotoeins.com.